cirosantilli/git-tutorial/index.md

 and you want to save progress at several points in case you want to go back.

-When you are done, you can expose a single commit for the feature, which will be much more concise and useful to others (or at least people will konw that you can use `squash`).
+When you are done, you can expose a single commit for the feature, which will be much more concise and useful to others, or at least people will know that you can use `squash`.

 You will also look much smarter, since it will seem that you did not make lots of trials before getting things right.